 Ingredients and substitutions

 Any cucumbers you have on hand can be pickled.
-Of course pickling cucumbers are an ideal choice, but English cucumbers or slicing cucumbers will also work.
+Pickling cucumbers are an ideal choice, but English cucumbers or slicing cucumbers will also work.
+Pickling cucumbers make a firmer, crunchier pickle, whereas English or slicing cucumbers make a slightly softer pickle.

 📖 Recipe